Campus Improvement Plan

 - The school offers a robust system of training, coaching, and support to all teachers and staff.

-- Beginning teachers and staff are assigned a mentor & experienced teachers are assigned an instructional coach for support.
+- Beginning teachers and staff are assigned a mentor and experienced teachers are assigned an instructional coach for support

 Problem Statements Identifying Staff Recruitment and Retention Needs